gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC1/GraphicalEditor.md

 ## Status of models in editors

 Similarly to GAML editor, the graphical editor proposes a live display of errors and model statuses.
 A graphical model can actually be in three different states, which are visually accessible above the editing area: **Functional** (orange color), **Experimentable** (green color) and **InError** (red color).
-See [the section on model compilation](CompilingModels161) for more precise information about these statuses.

 In its initial state, a model is always in the **Functional** state, which means it compiles without problems, but cannot be used to launch experiments.
 The **InError** state occurs when the file contains errors (syntactic or semantic ones).